-Nowadays everyone uses Social Media to grab your attention and promote their business.
-A website can attract a few views, but post something on Social Media and the potential is endless once it’s re-tweeted or shared or liked.
-You may have wondered what social media management platform might be best for you and your team.
+Everyone uses Social Media to grab your attention and promote their business.
+A website attracts views, but post on Social Media and the potential is endless once it’s re-tweeted, shared or liked.
+You may have wondered what social media management platform might be best for you.
 Two of the most popular options are TweetDeck and HootSuite.

 But which one is best?
-I’ve used both, and while I wouldn’t say that one is better than the other, they both offer a variety of different options.
+I’ve used both, and they both offer a variety of different options.
 Here’s a quick comparison of the two platforms.

 Both TweetDeck and HootSuite have similar layouts overall with different details.
-They use dashboards with separate vertical columns for you to organise your streams, @mentions, messages, tracked hashtags and so on.
+They use dashboards with separate vertical columns for you to organise your streams.
 You can add as many columns as you want to either platform and scroll from side to side to view all of them.

-TweetDeck: TweetDeck has a neat little pop-up box that appears in the top right corner of your screen every time an update is posted.
-The button to post triggers a righthand column to appear on the right side along with all the social profiles connected to TweetDeck so you can post to multiple profiles.
+TweetDeck has a pop-up box that appears in the top right corner of your screen every time an update is posted.
+The button to post triggers a righthand column to appear on the right along with all the social profiles connected so you can post to multiple profiles.
 It has a very simple and clean look.

-HootSuite: HootSuite has a pretty extensive menu to the left side when you roll your mouse over any of the icons.
-That’s where you can adjust your settings, get your analytics and much more.
+HootSuite has an extensive menu to the left side when you roll your mouse over the icons.
+That’s where you can adjust your settings, get your analytics and more.
 Unlike TweetDeck, HootSuite does not offer a pop-up box in the corner of your screen for live updates.

 Social Profile Integration